PFCKrutonium/Windows-10-Login-Background-Changer/README.md

 ## Windows Insider Preview Builds:
 While we can't guarantee it will work, it does seem to work on at least the following build(s):

 * All of them so far _except_ build 14279.
-If you are on 14279 or later, please use the built in tool in the settings.
+If you are on 14279 or later, please use the build in tool in the settings.

-## Windows 10 TH2 (Build 10856.11)
+## Windows 10 TH2 (Build 10540)

 * Works!